 My extensive involvement in esteemed organizations, such as the Lived Experience Advisory Committee for the Suicide Prevention Resource Center and the Springfield Youth Mental Health Coalition, demonstrates my commitment to making a tangible impact in the field.
 As a Community Faculty member at Baystate/UMass PURCH and a Co-Trainer at Growing A New Heart, I actively contribute to shaping the future of social justice and training.

-Notable media features, including features in Psychology Today, Mad in America, and Verywell Mind, speaks to the credibility and expertise I bring to the table.
+Notable media features, including features in the Boston Globe, Psychology Today, Mad in America, and Verywell Mind, speaks to the credibility and expertise I bring to the table.
 Moreover, my prominent role in the groundbreaking documentary MOSAIC, exploring the intersection of racism and health equity, showcases my ability to connect with diverse audiences and communicate complex ideas effectively.

 My recognitions also speak to my commitment to advocate for suicide upstream prevention within communities.
 These include being honored as part of the 2023 ALX100 by Amplify Latinx, recognized in the 40 Under 40 2022 Class by Business West, receiving the Miss Altered States Award in 2021, and being honored as a Latinx Amplifier in 2020.

 Moreover, my academic and training background fortifies my expertise in the field.
 I hold a Bachelor’s Degree in Child Psychology and a Master’s Degree in Public Health from Bay Path University, providing me with a solid foundation in understanding the complexities of mental health and public health dynamics.
 I also hold certifications in Intentional Peer Support, Nonviolent Communication, Intergroup Dialogue, and Basic Mediation.
 These certifications have equipped me with valuable tools to address diverse needs and facilitate meaningful change.